 (a) In representing a client, a lawyer shall not use means that have no substantial purpose other than to embarrass, delay, or burden a third person, or use methods of obtaining evidence that violate the legal rights of such a person.

-(b) A lawyer who receives a writing that, on its face, appears to be subject to the attorney-client privilege or otherwise confidential, under circumstances where it is clear that the writing was not intended for the receiving lawyer, shall refrain from examining or reading the writing or electronically stored information, promptly notify the sending lawyer, and return the writing or delete the electronically stored information.
+(b) A lawyer who receives a writing or electronically stored information that, on its face, appears to be subject to the attorney-client privilege or otherwise confidential, under circumstances where it is clear that the writing or electronically stored information was not intended for the receiving lawyer, shall refrain from examining or reading the writing or electronically stored information, promptly notify the sending lawyer, and return the writing or delete the electronically stored information.

 The Louisiana Supreme Court adopted this rule on January 21, 2004.
 It became effective on March 1, 2004, and has not been amended since.

 Paragraph (a) of this rule is identical to ABA Model Rule of Professional Conduct 4.4(a) (2002).

 Paragraph (b) of this rule departs significantly from ABA Model Rule 4.4(b).
 In contrast to the model rule–which requires only that the lawyer who receives an inadvertently-sent document notify the sender of that fact–this rule requires a lawyer not only to notify the sender of receipt, but also to refrain from examining the writing and to return it to the sender or delete the electronically stored information.
 See Model Rules of Prof’l Conduct Rule 4.4(b).1 A 2012 amendment to the model rule also inserted the term “electronically stored information” in addition to “document,” although this change is likely not substantive given that the term “document” should already include “electronically stored information.”

 Comments to ABA Model Rule 4.4